ExtraUnity/NanoAnalyzer/README.md

 3. Select the test masks folder

 The test dataset should be formatted according to [Data Format for Training](https://github.com/ExtraUnity/NanoparticleAnalysis#data-format-for-training).
+The program will test the model's performance against the dataset and display the final results (IoU and Dice scores) along with example segmentations.
 ## License
 Copyright © 2025, Christian Vedel Petersen & Nikolaj Nguyen